inverno-io/inverno-mods/README.md

 - pipes for data transformation
 - functional syntax inspired from XSLT and Erlang on top of the Java language that perfectly embraces reactive principles

+### inverno-ldap

+The Inverno LDAP module specifies a reactive API for querying [LDAP][ldap] servers.
+It also includes a basic LDAP client implementation based on the JDK.
+It supports bind and search operations.

 ### inverno-redis

-The Inverno Redis client module specified a reactive API for executing Redis commands on a [Redis][redis] data store.
+The Inverno Redis client module specifies a reactive API for executing Redis commands on a [Redis][redis] data store.
 It supports:

 - batch queries
 - transaction